jchristn/Kvpbase/README.md

 Numerous SDKs are already available for Kvpbase Storage Server: https://github.com/kvpbase/

 ## Getting Started
 It's easy to get started with Kvpbase Storage Server.
 Clone to your local machine and build, and then execute the binary.
+Or, just use the precompiled binary found in StorageServer\bin\release.
 A setup class is included which will produce the requisite configuration files and directories.

 ## Running under Mono
 Kvpbase is running in Mono in many customer environments.
 You must first use the Mono ahead-of-time (AOT) compiler for proper operation, otherwise you will encounter problems.
 Further, your configured hostame (which is used to start the HTTP listener) MUST be a DNS address (Mono requires that the host header in the incoming HTTP request match the listener).